Jérémy Oyono

-Jérémy Henry Zué Oyono Omva Torque (born 12 April 2001) is a professional footballer who plays as a right-back for Serie B club Frosinone.
+Jérémy Henry Zué Oyono Omva Torque (born 12 April 2001) is a professional footballer who plays as a right-back for club Spezia on loan from Frosinone.
 Born in France, he plays for the Gabon national team.

 Club career

 Oyono is a youth product of Valenciennes and Boulogne.
 He began his senior career with Boulogne in 2021.

 International career

 Born in France, Oyono is of Gabonese descent.
 He was part of the Gabon U23s at the 2023 U-23 Africa Cup of Nations.
 He debuted with the senior Gabon national team in a 2–1 2026 FIFA World Cup qualification win over Kenya on 16 November 2023, replacing his brother.

 Personal life

 Oyono's twin brother Anthony Oyono is also a professional footballer.